 In the world of single parent dating, if you're asking this question, it might actually be too soon.
 If you're looking for hard-and-fast rules for when to introduce your children, look at two different numbers: how long it's been since your breakup, and how long you've been seeing the person you're dating now.
 If your kids might consider either of those numbers "too soon," then it's too soon.

-If you're not sure, consider six months to a year as a conservative rule of thumb before introducing a child to your significant other.
+Consider six months to a year as a conservative rule of thumb before introducing a child to your significant other.

 How can I help my kids adjust to the idea of mom (or dad) dating again?